epiliper/devira/README.md

 > [!IMPORTANT]
 > If you want to make your own ID list, it's recommended to keep taxon IDs at species-level or higher, to avoid over-stratification of reads and lots of unnecessary file/generation processing.

-The kraken2 database we use is generated solely from the fasta sequences in `assets/ref.fa`.
+The kraken2 database we use is generated solely from the fasta sequences in `assets/ref.fa` from our [REVICA-STRM](https://github.com/greninger-lab/revica-strm) pipeline.
 To add your own sequences, you'll have to recreate the database.
 See [our instructions for how to do so](creating_kraken2_db.md).
 You can specify a path to your Kraken2 database with `--kraken2_db $DB`.

 ### Reference database

-The reference database used for selecting sequences to guide scaffolding is the same as in our reference-based assembly pipeline, [revica-strm](https://github.com/greninger-lab/revica-strm).
-It's comprised of multiple representatives of a variety of respiratory virus species such as enterovirus, seasonal coronavirus, SARS-CoV2, parainfluenza, measles, influenza, and more.
-Inspect `assets/ref.fa` if curious.
-If you intend to use your own database, ensure the fasta headers are structured as follows:
+The reference database used for selecting sequences to guide scaffolding is comprised of respiratory virus sequences used in the development of [NCBI's VADR project for viral annotation](https://github.com/ncbi/vadr).
+Inspect `assets/refs.fasta` if curious.
+If you intend to use your own database, ensure the headers are structured as follows:

 ```ACCESSION<SPACE>REF_TAG<SPACE>SAMPLE_HEADER```